In 2021, tuition for full-time students at Life Pacific College was $17,400 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Life Pacific College is $9,800 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Life Pacific College is $10,107 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Life Pacific College's on-campus cafeterias and dining facilities.

 |Total Estimated Costs|